Trimethylarsine: History

 Poisoning events due to a gas produced by certain microbes was assumed to be associated with the arsenic in paint.
 In 1893 the Italian physician Bartolomeo Gosio published his results on "Gosio gas" that was subsequently shown to contain trimethylarsine.
 Under wet conditions, the mold Microascus brevicaulis produces significant amounts of methyl arsines via methylation of arsenic-containing inorganic pigments, especially Paris green and Scheele's Green, which were once used in indoor wallpapers.
 Newer studies show that trimethylarsine has a low toxicity and could therefore not account for the death and the severe health problems observed in the 19th century.

 Safety

-Trimethylarsine is potentially hazardous, although its toxicity is often overstated.
+Trimethylarsine is potentially hazardous, although the toxicity of this compound is often exaggerated.